osg-htc/osg-htc.github.io/_events/throughput-computing-week-2025.md

 ### Visiting Madison

 Madison, Wisconsin is both a beautiful and a popular place to visit in the summer.
 We will have room blocks reserved for HTC25 and encourage you to register and book your hotel room as early as possible.
-Further accommodation details will be availble when registration opens.
+Further accommodation details will be available when registration opens.

 ### Questions and Resources